Wieku/danser-go/README.md

 <executable> -md5=59f3708114c73b2334ad18f31ef49046 -tag=2
 ```

-About settings or knockout usage, look at wiki.
+If you want to know more about settings or knockout usage, look at [wiki](https://github.com/Wieku/danser-go/wiki).

 ## Credits